EgorOrachyov/Berserk/Docs/RENDERING_ENGINE_MANIFEST.md

 One of possible variants for game engine design is splitting of the whole working process in somehow sequenced parts, which are executed in may be one or several working threads.
-Since moder hardware is highly parallelized, using of several threads for processing is required for better performance.
+Since moder hardware is highly parallelled, using of several threads for processing is required for better performance.

 Thus, engine must have clear structure where each system has responsibility to